 - 100% organic Hojicha powder

 Genmaicha (g-en-my-cha) is Sencha green tea blended with toasted brown rice.
 The nutty, toasted flavor of Genmaicha pairs well with Asian meals.
-SEI MEE TEA has found a wonderful organic Genmaicha, which provides fresh toasted flavor and vibrant green tea flavor.
+SEI MEE TEA has found a wonderful organic Genmaicha, which provides a fresh toasted flavor and vibrant green tea flavor.

 SEI MEE TEA offers: